 n virtually adjacent (for example: plant site is separated from the project site by a narrow strip of land such as a local road between a project and a plant site)

 Chapter 15 of the Department of Labor Field Operations Handbook describes Davis‑Bacon and the Contract Work Hours and Safety Standard Act requirements.
-A link to the DOL Handbook is available under the Contract Administration/Davis Bacon Information section of the Office of Construction webpage http://www.iowadot.gov/construction/index.htm
+A link to Chapter 15 of the DOL Handbook is available at https://www.dol.gov/agencies/whd/field-operations-handbook/Chapter-15.

-Project engineers shall refer questions concerning Davis‑Bacon coverage to the Office of Construction and Materials.
-The Office of Construction and Materials will consult with the Office of Contracts so uniform interpretations can be provided.
+Project engineers shall refer questions concerning Davis‑Bacon coverage to the Construction and Materials Bureau.
+The Construction and Materials Bureau will consult with the Contracts and Specifications Bureau so uniform interpretations can be provided.